hermangroup/docs/wallets/recovery.rst

 .. image:: img/recovery-ios5.png
    :width: 200px

-*Restoring a 12-word recovery phrase using Dash wallet for iOS*
+*Restoring a 12-word recovery phrase using Historia wallet for iOS*

-.. _dash-electrum-phrase-restore:
+.. _historia-electrum-phrase-restore:

-12/13-word phrase on Dash Electrum
+12/13-word phrase on Historia Electrum
 ----------------------------------

-Ensure you are using the latest version of Dash Electrum according to the installation instructions :ref:`here <electrum-installation>`.
-Dash Electrum supports multiple simultaneous wallets, so you can safely restore to a new wallet file without losing your old wallet.
+Ensure you are using the latest version of Historia Electrum according to the installation instructions :ref:`here <electrum-installation>`.
+Historia Electrum supports multiple simultaneous wallets, so you can safely restore to a new wallet file without losing your old wallet.
 Click **File > New/Restore** and enter a file name to store your new wallet.